BlueMystical/EDHM_UI/README.md

 * Bundled with the latest EDHM version - no need to install EDHM separately.
 * Bundled with lots of pre-made, community-contributed themes.
 * Fully compatible with both Horizons and Odyssey!
+* Translated to 5 languages: EN, RU, DE, FR, IT.

 ## Requirements